uio-ccse/PERC_TopicModel/README.md

 This project focuses on using Latent Dirichlet Allocation to thematically analyze the physics education research literature, in the form of the PERC Physics Education Research Conference (PERC) Proceedings 2001-2018.

 The code in this repository is described in a paper submitted for publication: *Tor Ole B. Odden and Alessandro Marin, Marcos D. Caballero*, **Thematic Analysis of 18 Years of PERC Proceedings using Natural Language Processing** (2020).
+The paper is available in arXiv: [arxiv.org/abs/2001.10753](https://arxiv.org/abs/2001.10753).

 To run the main notebook [PERC_TopicModeling.ipynb](https://github.com/uio-ccse/PERC_TopicModel/blob/master/PERC_TopicModeling.ipynb) install the required packages: